riquewill1977/osticket-prereqs/README.md

 - osTicket

 <h2>Installation Steps</h2>
 Let's begin with creating a resource group in microsoft azure.
-This will act as a logical container that will hold related azure resources like network security groups and virtual networks.<br />
+This will act as a logical container that will hold related azure resources like network security groups and virtual networks.\
+\
 Create a resource group via the web portal\
 \
 a.
 Navigate to service <b>Resource groups</b>.<br />
 b.
 Click Add to create a new resource group.<br />
 c.
-Configure the values in this screen, as in the example figure below:<br />
+Configure the values in this screen, as in the example figure below:\

 Figure 1.
 Creating a Resource Group<br />
 ![creating resource group](https://github.com/riquewill1977/osticket-prereqs/assets/139101776/410f6b8c-b985-4b8b-b8de-593fa24740f1)